Johangalle/Cryptography/xor.md

 # Encryption using xor
 Code snippets to learn cryptography without the need to use other libraries.
-DO NOT USE IN PRODUCTION XOR is the easiest algorithm for encryption / decry[ption.
+DO NOT USE IN PRODUCTION.

+XOR is the easiest algorithm for encryption / decryption.
 The one-time-pad is perfectly secure but is not practical; because of the huge key sizes that need to be transferred.
 The one-time-pad requires the key to be random and never to be used more than once.